lemniscarte/real-time-audio-programming-in-C_SoSe2020/git_commands.md

 ### Stash
-The phone rings in the middle of your work, and you have to do some fixes in another branch, but you are not ready to commit your work now
+Sitauation: The phone rings in the middle of your work and you'll have to do some fixes at another branch.
+If you are not ready to commit your work now, you can stash it.

 `$ git stash`

-Now you want to turn back to your work
+Later, you can return to your work.

 `$ git stash pop`

-Show your stashes
+If you don'nt remember, you can list your stashes.

 `$ git stash list`

-Show diffs of your stashes
+Show diffs of your stashes.

 `$ git stash show --patch`

-Make a new branch from stash
+Of course you can make a new branch from stash too.

 `$ git stash branch NEW_BRANCH_NAME stash@{1}`

-Clean
+If you want discard a stash you can drop it ...

 `$ git stash drop stash@{1}`

-or remove all at ones
+... or remove all stashes at ones.

 `$ git stash clear`